mperi/eks-workshop/content/cloudformation/workers.md

 ---
-title: "Add Workers"
+title: "Add EC2 Workers - On-Demand and Spot"
 date: 2018-08-07T11:05:19-07:00
 weight: 60
-draft: true
+draft: false
 ---

+### TODO: Code here to highlight the spot node labels Note: Create atleast 2 separate ASG's like in blog.

 Now that your VPC and Kubernetes control plane are created, you can launch and configure your worker nodes.
 We will now use CloudFormation to launch worker